 - Make the noise of a dial-up modem from the 90s.

 - Show us one object within arms reach of your computer.

-The major guidelines for Truth or Dare for remote workers is to keep the questions and prompts friendly.
-If you follow this guideline then most people will have fun with your online team building games.
+The major guideline for Truth or Dare is to keep the questions and prompts friendly.

 A year or two ago I played Jackbox Games with Tasia, Ethan and some other close friends.
-The game prompted me to lie about “how many beers did you have last night?”, and that was game over for “prefers tea” Michael.
+The game prompted me to lie about “how many beers did you have last night?”, and that was game over for Michael “prefers tea” Alexis.

-Still, Jackbox Games provide options you can use for online team building games for remote employees.
+Still, Jackbox Games provides options you can use for online team building.
 The game options include trivia and similar, and the games have some unexpected and creative dynamics.
-To play, everyone logs into a website via a special URL, so you can organize a game for anyone that has a reliable WiFi connection.
+To play, everyone logs into a website via a special URL.

 Learn more about Jackbox Games.